Radnice

 Radnice (/cs/; Radnitz) is a town in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 1,800 inhabitants.
+The town is located on the stream Radnický potok in the Plasy Uplands.

+Radnice was founded in the first half of the 14th century at the latest and became a town in 1570.
+In the 19th and 20th centuries, it was known for coal mining.
+The main landmark of Radnice is the Church of Saint Wenceslaus.

 Administrative division

 Radnice consists of two municipal parts (in brackets population according to the 2021 census):